Weyl quantization of degree 2 symplectic graded manifolds: Applications to Courant algebroids

 \end{rem}

 Let $\Enabla^E$ be an $E$-connection on $E$.
 According to \cite{AX03},

-defines a section of $\Ga(\wedge^3 E)$, where $\cycl_{123}$ denotes the sum over cyclic permutations.
+defines a section in $\Ga(\wedge^3 E)$, where $\cycl_{123}$ denotes the sum over cyclic permutations.
 This is called the torsion of $E$ with respect to $\Enabla^E$.
-If $\Enabla^E$ is induced from an ordinary connection $\nabla^E$ as in Eq.\ \eqref{eq:nablarho}, then $\CTor[\Enabla]$ coincides with the torsion $\CTor$, introduced previously in Eq.\ \eqref{torsion}.
+If $\Enabla^E$ is induced from an ordinary connection $\nabla^E$ as in Eq.\ \eqref{eq:nablarho}, then $\CTor[\Enabla]$ coincides with the torsion $\CTor$, introduced previously in \eqref{torsion}.